-Follow these steps to mount the antenna to the mounting surface.
+Follow these steps to mount the antenna.

 a.
-Place the antenna baseplate over the holes drilled in the mounting surface and make sure the forward arrow inside the baseplate points toward the bow and is parallel to the vessel's centerline (see Figure 24).
+Place the antenna over the holes drilled in the mounting surface and make sure the forward arrow inside the baseplate points toward the bow and is parallel to the vessel's centerline (see Figure 20).
 The antenna's baseplate should rest squarely atop the foam seal.